-In a previous blog, we discussed the design origins of Digital Twins and their current capabilities, which include policies and behaviors, meaning they capture the desired and actual performance of systems.
+In a previous blog, I’ve discussed the design origins of digital twins and their current capabilities, which include policies and behaviors, meaning they capture the desired and actual performance of systems.
 This enables both quicker iterations of designs through the use of simulations, and the capture of the performance characteristics of individual pieces of equipment.
+Let me now delve into how all this rich information can be used to analyze, predict and prescribe actions in the supply chain through probabilistic planning.

-Let us now discuss how all this rich information can be used to analyze, predict, and prescribe actions in the supply chain.
-I want to emphasize that all current supply chain planning tools are a form of simulation used to predict future supply chain performance, just a very limited form because they ignore variability in their predictions.
+I want to emphasize that all current supply chain planning tools are a form of simulation used to predict future supply chain performance—just a very limited form because they ignore variability in their predictions.
 We only have to look back at all the Lean/SixSigma literature to understand the value leakage caused by variability.
 And yet none of the standard supply chain planning tools include variability in their predictions.

 As stated before, all ERP systems and supply chain planning systems use a single value for all inputs, including demand.
 We all know that these input values are not single values and that all of them are really represented by a distribution.
 The question of what single value to use as an input parameter to the supply chain planning systems still remains.
 The obvious value would seem to be the mean/average or the mode.
 This has a huge impact on the fidelity of the planning and simulation models.

 Sam Savage wrote an article in Harvard Business Review about his book The Flaw of Averages, which captures the issue of using averages to represent a distribution very well.
 And the cover of his book captures the concept very well.
 On average, the person throwing the darts hits the bullseye; but in reality, none of the darts hit the bullseye.